- Sire-Dam -

 Unraced as a two-year-old, she is thriving on the patient approach adopted by her trainer William Haggas.

-The daughter of Sea The Stars, a half-sister to numerous winners, suffered a narrow defeat on her debut over a mile at Newmarket in April but has subsequently been flawless.
+The daughter of Sea The Stars, a half-sister to numerous winners, suffered a narrow defeat on her debut over a mile at Newmarket in April but has been on the up and up ever since.

 After successive Listed wins at Newbury, in May and June, she was fast-tracked to Group 1 company and swept from last to first under James Doyle, who did not use his whip at any stage, to win the Irish Oaks at the Curragh by a neck from Forever Together.

-It was a similar story when she followed up against seven rivals in the Darley Yorkshire Oaks at York on her latest start to win by 2¼ lengths from Coronet.
+It was a similar story when she followed up against seven rivals in the Darley Yorkshire Oaks at York to win by 2¼ lengths from Coronet.

 Again, Sea Of Class came from last to first – quickening smartly when Doyle invited her to put her stamp on the race under hands and heels.